-The L.A.
-County Board of Supervisors has placed the Safe Clean Water Program before voters on the November 6, 2018 ballot.
-If approved by local voters, this Program will provide local, dedicated funding to increase our local water supply, improve water quality, and protect public health.
+The Safe, Clean Water Program will provide local, dedicated funding to increase our local water supply, improve water quality, and protect public health.

 Safe Clean Water Program Goals

-Developed in collaboration with public health, environmental groups, cities, business, labor, and community-based organizations, the Safe Clean Water Program would:
+Developed in collaboration with public health, environmental groups, cities, business, labor, and community-based organizations, the Safe Clean Water Program will:

 - Implement a new plan for L.A.’s water system to capture the billions of gallons of water we lose each year.